-- Violations of Vertical Adventures' policies; and/or - Child abuse (emotional, physical or sexual) that does not involve an ongoing legal investigation or criminal prosecution.
+- Violations of 5.Life's policies; and/or - Child abuse (emotional, physical or sexual) that does not involve an ongoing legal investigation or criminal prosecution.

-Vertical Adventures will not investigate an allegation of child physical or sexual abuse if it undermines or interferes with a pending legal investigation or criminal prosecution.
+5.Life will not investigate an allegation of child physical or sexual abuse if it undermines or interferes with a pending legal investigation or criminal prosecution.